 - Students needing to add, drop, or change course registration may do so through Blink (Student Academics tab > Registration Tools channel > Add or Drop Classes).
 Drop classes through the Action menu above the course listing.
 Add classes through the Add Classes Worksheet (use Class Search to find course registration numbers).
-Contact student success for further assistance. - 2.
-The student is responsible for all charges incurred (see: Tuition and Financial Aid) and for any loss of financial aid or change of loan deferment status. - 3.
+Contact the Office of Student Success for further assistance. - The student is responsible for all charges incurred (see: Tuition and Financial Aid) and for any loss of financial aid or change of loan deferment status. - 3.
 A new course may not be added when a registration hold has been placed by the Business Office. - 4.
 Regulations for dropping a course are explained in this catalog (see: Grading System-Grade of (p.
-42)W). - 5.
-No change of registration is complete until the change is displayed through Blink or a petition form has been properly completed and filed with academic services.
+31)W).
+Courses can be dropped through the first week of the course and withdrawn through 60% of the total course length. - 5.
+No change of registration is complete until the change is displayed through Blink.